 Breastfeeding Outlook has a Health Sciences Continuing Education Program that covers all of these except for Basic Life Support (which must be taken locally) for just $99!

-The IBLCE exam tests the application of knowledge in the disciplines listed in the Detailed Content Outline.
-So it is important that your lactation education cover these disciplines.
-The very best way to ensure that your 90 hours of lactation education covers the Detailed Content Outline is to take a LEAARC-Approved Comprehensive Lactation Course.
+The very best way to get your 90 hours of lactation education is to take a LEAARC-Approved Comprehensive Lactation Course.
 You can be assured that these courses will properly prepare your to take and pass the IBLCE exam and to have a successful career as an IBCLC.
-Your lactation education is only good for 5 years.
-You must apply to take the exam within 5 years of completing your lactation education.

 The number of clinical hours you need and how you get them will be determined by your Pathway.
-Your clinical experience should be as broad as possible and should cover as many of the IBCLC Clinical Competencies as possible.
 The IIBLCE's Candidate Information Guide has more detailed information on accruing and counting lactation-specific clinical hours.
 Remember, if you are doing Pathway 3, you cannot being accruing clinical hours until your Pathway 3 Plan has been approved by the IBLCE.
-Your clinical hours are also only good for 5 years.
-You must have accrued the required number of hours within the 5 years immediately preceding our application date for the exam.

 And you must have ALL of your requirements completed BEFORE you apply.
 So this means you need to start early!
 If you still need to complete some college courses, you need to start even earlier.
 Give yourself at least a year to get your clinical hours and sign up for your 90 hours of lactation education about a year before you plan to test.